 What is Strata?

-Strata Audit is an examination of the financial record of a body corporate for a specified period of time by an independent auditor.
+Strata Auditing is an examination of the financial record of a body corporate for a specified period of time by an independent auditor.
 In normal circumstances financial record means:

 - Statement of income and expenditure related to administrative funds